-Requirement CS-49.
+Requirement CS-47.
 This section shall describe plans for risk management, both in the overall mission design and in the individual systems and subsystems.
-NASA's required risk management procedures are provided in NPR 8000.4, Risk Management Procedural Requirements, which is available through the Discovery Program Library.
+NASA's required risk management procedures are provided in NPR 8000.4, Risk Management Procedural Requirements, which is available in the Discovery Program Library.
 The Discovery Program Safety and Mission Assurance Guidelines and Requirements document, available through the Program Library, will also apply.
 Plans for using standard risk management tools, including probability and impact charts, risk lists, mitigation plans and triggers shall be described.
 The role(s) in the risk management process of each of the key management personnel shall be discussed.

 Provide quantitative risk assessments, where the probability and impact of occurrence are independently and numerically specified prior to mitigation; specification of probability and impact after mitigation is encouraged but not required.
-The products of pre-mitigation probabilities and impacts are to be included as encumbered cost reserves or explicitly identified in the basis of estimate, including cost validations.
+Where appropriate, an impact may be specified in terms of any resource that is quantified in the CSR.
+Furthermore, individual quantitative risk assessments may address multiple resources, as well as temporal increments (e.g., mitigation followed by post-mitigation).
+In order to determine the cumulative effect of risks on resources, each impact must be paired with a probability.
+The cumulative effect of the products of probabilities and impacts must not reduce the resource below that necessary to achieve baseline science.
+In the case of cost, the products of pre-mitigation probabilities and impacts shall be included as encumbered cost reserves or explicitly identified in the basis of estimate, including cost validations.

-Requirement CS-50.
-A summary of reserves in cost and schedule shall be identified by Phase, project element, and year, and the rationale for them shall be discussed.
+Requirement CS-48.
+A summary of reserves in cost and schedule shall be identified by mission phase, project element, and year, and the rationale for them shall be discussed.
 The specific means by which integrated costs, schedule, and technical performance will be tracked and managed must be defined.
 Specific reserves and the timing of their application must be described.
 Management of the reserves and margins, including who in the management organization manages the reserves and when and how the reserves are released, must be discussed.
 This must include the strategy for maintaining reserves as a function of cost-to-completion.
 All funded schedule margins shall be identified.
 The relationship between the use of such reserves, margins, potential descope options, and their effect on cost, schedule, and performance must be fully discussed.
 When considering potential descope options, consider the investigation as a total system including instrument(s), spacecraft, ground system, launch services, and operations.

-Requirement CS-51.
+Requirement CS-49.
 This section shall clearly delineate the Government-furnished property, services, facilities, etc. required to accomplish all phases of the mission.

-Requirement CS-52.
+Requirement CS-50.
 This section shall list the major project reviews expected to be conducted during the project's life cycle consistent with NPR 7120.5E and the approximate time frame in the Project Schedule each review will occur.

 NASA NPR 7120.5E establishes the requirements by which NASA formulates and implements space flight programs and projects.
 This document emphasizes program and project management based on life cycles, Key Decision Points (KDPs), and evolving products during each life-cycle phase.
-Phase A study team can contact the following POC in the Office of Chief Engineer (OCE) to discuss tailoring: